 6. Practice breathing deeply – inhale slowly and exhale fully while imagining all the tension leaving your body with each breath.

 Does guided imagery help anxiety?

-Guided imagery has shown to be effective in reducing anxiety, with a recent study showing that it could reduce anxiety levels by up to 50%.
+Guided imagery has been shown to be effective in reducing anxiety, with a recent study showing that it could reduce anxiety levels by up to 50%.

 What is self-guided imagery?

 Self-guided imagery is a technique whereby you use your imagination to visualize yourself in a particular situation, in order to achieve a desired outcome.
 It is often used for relaxation, stress relief, and other therapeutic purposes.

 Imagery exercises improve mental performance.
 They involve picturing oneself doing a task or activity in great detail and are believed to work by helping the mind create a clear mental picture of the desired outcome, which can increase performance for athletes, musicians, and students.

 Imagery exercises are visualizations of oneself performing a particular activity.